spartypkp/iwanttobeanaiengineer/projectDocumentation.md

 ## Database Usage

+- Sanity CMS database for structured content (projects, blog posts)
 - Previous implementation used InstantDB (primarily for blogs)
-- Future database needs (if any) will use Supabase
+- Future database needs (if any) may use Supabase for user-generated content
-- No current active database requirements
+- Sanity's CDN for media assets

 ## Assets